Fedora Server interactive local installation

 Non-US users should specifically check the keyboard layout.
 Selecting this item opens a form where you can set the keyboard layout, even several ones and their order.
 A change immediately affects the installer as well.

-Select the item and edit the form as described in the corresponding Fedora’s overall Installation Guide.
+In a network installation select the item and edit the form as described in the corresponding Fedora’s overall Installation Guide.

-By default, installation source is local medium, which doesn’t work for a network install.
 Select Network.
 Its default is Mirror List.
 Anaconda searches an appropriate mirror and comes up with everything repository.
 In this case, everything repository causes no issues, because the system uses the anaconda configuration of the server medium booted from.
 So it gets the correct default configuration.

 When everything repo is active, the "Software Selection" item becomes active, and you have to select "Fedora Server Edition".